--follow

 that have been applied to the other side of a forked history

-with git log --cherry upstream...mybranch
+with git log --cherry upstream...mybranch, similar to git

-cherry upstream mybranch
+cherry upstream mybranch.

 -g, --walk-reflogs